Table of Contents[Hide][Show]

 If you suffer from sleeping disorders or problems such as insomnia, know you have many options for help.

-Meditation is also another way, especially if you combine it with relaxing sleep music.
+Meditation is one such option, especially if you combine it with relaxing sleep music.
 A 2019 survey among students showed it can help improve the quality of sleep.